MakeSchool-Tutorials/Node-Rotten-Potatoes/P08-Adding-Bootstrap/content.md

 ...
 ```

 Refresh and see that this gives us some satisfying gutters on the sides of the page.
-If we shringchange the screensize by resizing the window, we'll see that these gutters vanish when our screen shrinks beyond a certain size.
+If we change the screen size by resizing the window, we'll see that these gutters vanish when our screen shrinks beyond a certain size.
 This is because Bootstrap's grid system is **Responsive** meaning it changes depending on the size of the screen that is being shown on.
 Pretty neat!

 # Adding a Responsive Grid with Cards